 Charlie Brown, Taylor Swift and even the Grinch share one thing in common – they all know that Christmas “doesn’t come from a store.”

-When “A Charlie Brown Christmas” was first broadcast fifty-six years ago, some network executives worried that quoting the Bible would offend viewers.
+When “A Charlie Brown Christmas” was first broadcast fifty-seven years ago, some network executives worried that quoting the Bible would offend viewers.

 Some wanted its creator, Charles Schulz, to omit the Christmas story, but Schulz insisted it stay in.
 The program was an immediate success and has been rebroadcast every year since 1965.